 Please refer to the return to campus page for more information on these delivery modes and students who can enrol in each mode based on their location.

-Semester 2 - Online
+Semester 2 - Dual-Delivery

-This online subject focuses on statistical models of the distribution of species and ecophysiological models of species niches.
+This subject focuses on statistical models of the distribution of species and ecophysiological models of species niches.
 These two areas of environmental modelling have grown substantially in the last decade or two, and have become core parts of ecology.
 They are closely related, but they differ philosophically and practically.
 They are both used for understanding and predicting the distributions of species.
 The statistical models (also known as habitat suitability models, bioclimatic envelopes or ecological niche models) use observed geographical distributions to characterise relationships between a species and its environment and can be considered ‘top-down’ in approach.
 Ecophysiological (or mechanistic) models take a ‘bottom-up’ approach by characterising the physiological processes influencing a species’ distribution and integrate models of microclimates, energy balance, heat balance, and water balance.